 But coming back, it is always advisable to plan and save well in advance if you want a smooth transition back to student life.
 If you have a long horizon, some equity investments in equity funds can also be considered.
 But if you plan to do your MBA in the next 2-3 years, then it’s best to park a major chunk of your savings in debt instruments like debt funds, fixed deposits, recurring deposits, etc.

 In 2020, many people’s MBA plans have been jolted due to the pandemic.
 Even those who were about to graduate are finding it tough to get good jobs.
 But it is what it is.
-Somethings are beyond one’s control.
+Some things are beyond one’s control.
 I had been quoted in the business daily Mint (here and here) regarding tips for students looking for jobs after MBA in the troubled pandemic times.
-I had mentioned that if a student had taken a fat education loan to pursue that course and are unable to bag the job they were expecting to, they can even ask their parents for help.
+I had mentioned that if a student had taken a fat education loan to pursue that course and is unable to bag the job they were expecting to, they can even ask their parents for help.
 Though I strongly oppose the idea of treating your parents as a source of emergency funds, the fact is that these aren’t normal circumstances.
 If parents can pitch in temporarily for loan repayments, it could provide some relief to these graduates.
 Also, in these troubled times, the “dream jobs will be tough to come by in the near term.
 Therefore, graduates should readjust to the new reality and try to make the most of it.”

 But coming back to the discussion of funding the MBA using your own savings, it is worth mentioning that it will require a lot of disciplined savings from one’s end.
 You will regularly have to look at saving about 50% or more every month.
 Just saving 10% of income won’t be enough.

 The idea should be to save a major chunk of your income and use whatever amount is accumulated in the next 2-3 years for education.
-And any shortfall can be met through an education loan though effort should be made to reduce the education loan component.
+And any shortfall can be met through an education loan though genuine effort should be made to reduce the education loan component.

 Like all other goals, even this goal of self-financed MBA requires you to have a structured plan in place: